10 ways to improve your garden

 Now is a very good time to be completely ruthless about garden borders.
 Were they really any good this summer or are you simply being sentimental?
 If in doubt, grub it out.
 A clean sweep means you can freshen the soil, add lots of muck and start again – even just enough time to get new bulbs in too.
 Consider the orientation and available light, and then get to work on colour.

-Gardens Illustrated has done some fantastic articles on how to plant a border (here’s a spring border plan, for example) and it’s worth studying these and giving the scheme a head start.
-Play with colour, heights, flowering seasons and throw in your interests such as grasses, or bee and butterfly friendly plants.
-Vernal gardens are marvellous for a north-facing bed as they are in full kick in winter and spring, and can then get quieter and go over to ferns and the like.
+Gardens Illustrated has done some fantastic articles on how to plant a border and it’s worth studying these and giving the scheme a head start.
+Play with colour, heights, flowering seasons and throw in your interests such as ornamental grasses and butterfly- and bee-friendly plants.
+Winter gardens (vernal gardens) are marvellous for a north-facing bed as they are in full kick in winter and spring, and can then get quieter and go over to ferns and the like.

 Trees and shrubs